-The Security of Supply index (SoSI) is a score reflecting a company's ability to meet its planned levels of service for average demand in a dry year at the end of the financial year (31 March 2021).
+The Security of Supply index (SoSI) is a score reflecting Thames Water's ability to meet our planned levels of service for average demand in a dry year at the end of the financial year (31 March 2022).
+The dry-year is defined as a year with the demand observed under the joint conditions of a 1 in 5 summer and a 1 in 5 winter levels of water usage and leakage.
 The SoSI score can range from negative scores to 100.
-A score of less than 100 demonstrates that Thames Water would have to impose demand restrictions on its customers more frequently than set out in its levels of service.
+A score of less than 100 demonstrates that Thames Water would have to impose demand restrictions on our customers more frequently than set out in our levels of service.